-Every fall, 5-year-old Timmy develops a runny nose, itchy, puffy eyes, and attacks of sneezing.
-His mother shares the problem, which she dismisses as mild hay fever, and something her son has to learn to live with.
-Lately, however, Timmy has also suffered attacks of wheezing and shortness of breath when he visits his grandmother and plays with her cats.
-Timmy’s pediatrician suspects allergic asthma, and wants him to undergo some tests.
+Every fall, 5-year-old Luke develops a runny nose, itchy, puffy eyes, and attacks of sneezing.
+Luke's mother shares the problem, dismissing it as mild hay fever, and something her son has to learn to live with.
+Lately, however, Luke has also suffered attacks of wheezing and shortness of breath when he visits his grandparents and plays with their cats.
+Luke's pediatrician suspects allergic asthma and recommends some tests.

 Some allergies are easy to identify by the pattern of symptoms that follows exposure to a particular substance.
 But others are subtler, and may masquerade as other conditions.
 Here are some common clues that could lead you to suspect your child may have an allergy.

 Repeated or chronic cold-like symptoms that last more than a week or two, or that develop at about the same time every year.

 Itching or tingling sensations in the mouth and throat.
 Itchiness is not usually a complaint with a cold, but it is the hallmark of an allergy problem.
 Coughing, wheezing, difficulty breathing, and other respiratory symptoms.
 Recurrent red, itchy, dry, sometime scaly rashes in the creases of the skin, wrists and ankles also may indicate an allergy.

 When it comes to rashes, the most common chronic inflammatory skin condition in children is eczema, also called atopic dermatitis.
 Although not strictly an allergic disorder, eczema in young children has many of the hallmarks of allergies and is often a sign that hay fever and asthma may develop.
 The rate of eczema, like that of asthma, is increasing throughout the world.
 Where asthma is rare, the rate of eczema is also low.

 What is the difference between allergies and asthma?

 Although allergies and asthma often go together, they are actually two different conditions.
 Here are three important facts: